EricMFischer/personal-website/content/authors/admin/_index.md

 # - Visitors
 ---

-I am currently writing a Masters thesis for an MS in Computer Science, advised by Dr. Song-Chun Zhu at the Center for Vision, Cognition, Learning, and Autonomy ([VCLA](https://vcla.stat.ucla.edu/projects.html)) at UCLA.
+I'm a first-year Statistics Ph.D. student with a specialization in artificial intelligence, advised by Dr. Song-Chun Zhu at the Center for Vision, Cognition, Learning, and Autonomy ([VCLA](https://vcla.stat.ucla.edu/projects.html)) at UCLA.
+My emphasis is in natural language processing and generative modeling.

-Before my Masters, I worked as a Full Stack Software Engineer in the San Francisco Bay Area for almost three years, most recently at NatureBox.

-My research interests are in generative modeling and multi-agent systems.
-I have contributed to several research projects that apply MCMC sampling and generative models to various vision and language tasks.
 Many projects are on my [Github](https://www.github.com/EricMFischer).

+I obtained an M.S. in Computer Science with a specialization in artificial intelligence and a B.A. in Philosophy with an emphasis in philosophy of language, both from UCLA.

+Before my Masters, I worked as a Full Stack Software Engineer in San Francisco for 3 years.